framely/community/docs/README.md

     image: /images/schema.png
     left: true
   - title: Declare Interaction Logic
     details: Schema defines what information we need to collect from a user in order to deliver the desired user experience.
 The interaction logic is driven by business logic and goals.
-Framely provides a set of interaction annotation which a builder can use declaratively to describe what conversational experience they want to provide, and Framely runtime will take care of the rest.
+OpenCUI provides a set of interaction annotation which a builder can use declaratively to describe what conversational experience they want to provide, and OpenCUI runtime will take care of the rest.
     image: /images/interaction.png
     left: false
   - title: Link Utterances to Semantics
-    details: Natural language utterances in the different languages is translated to and from schema event by Framely dialog understanding and module.
+    details: Natural language utterances in the different languages is translated to and from schema event by OpenCUI dialog understanding and module.
 To control the language perception related behavior, the builder only needs to touch the language part of the relevant interaction annotation, by providing exemplars for user utterance and template for bot messaging.
 No machine learning (ML) and natural language understanding (NLU) training is needed, certainly no need for a Ph.D hire.
     image: /images/language.png
     left: true